 Pet products popping up in the parks and stores on property dedicated to pets and they will soon be at the resorts as well.

 Rules for Dogs At Walt Disney World

-- Only dogs are allowed.
+- ONLY DOGS.
 Sorry no cats, or other animals.

 - You are responsible for your dog’s care, behavior and waste.

 - Dogs should remain quiet.
-If your dog is loud and barking, you will be called and must address it within 30 minutes.
+If your dog is loud and barking, your resort will call you and you will have 30 minutes to address the issue.

 - You can not leave your dogs alone for more than 7 hours at a time

 - Mousekeeping is only available when you are present in your room.
 When you are out of the room, you must place the Pluto “Do Not Disturb” sign on the door.